-Artist Allan Giddy is the grandson of a New Zealand Anzac and is looking forward to being able to connect Turks, New Zealanders and Australians.
+Artist Allan Giddy, grandson of a New Zealand Anzac, is looking forward to being able to connect Turks, New Zealanders and Australians.

 “People will be able to talk with loved ones who have gathered at the sister well ‘at home’,” says Allen.
 “Share their experiences, contemplating and honouring the lives and memories of their ANZAC relatives.”